Original article appeared in Careers With Stem

 Creating the 360-degree virtual reality film about mobula rays served a very unique conservation goal, said Santangelo.

 “By showing these delegates just how spectacular these animals are with virtual reality, rather than just numbers on paper, we showed them why these animals are worth protecting,” said Santangelo.
 “This experience was an incredible eye opener to the power of visual media in connecting people with the oceans, but also a really unique experience for me to see into the world of conservation politics.”

-After Maya completed her year of underwater exploration with Rolex, she began working as an Undersea Specialist with National Geographic-Lindblad Expeditions to further inspire the world through expedition travel.
+After Santangelo completed her year of underwater exploration with Rolex, she began working as an Undersea Specialist with National Geographic-Lindblad Expeditions to further inspire the world through expedition travel.

 “Working in the expedition industry as a professional diver and science communicator, I use visual media to bring back to the surface underwater life that is otherwise inaccessible and unknown,” said Santangelo.
 “Additionally, with a background in marine science, I would love to return to the world of marine research with the goal of influencing policy and management for positive changes in our ocean.”

-Reflecting on this year’s World Ocean’s Day theme—“Gender and the Ocean”—Maya hopes to inspire future generations of female explorers to explore with purpose and curiosity.
+Reflecting on this year’s World Ocean’s Day theme—“Gender and the Ocean”—Santangelo hopes to inspire future generations of female explorers to explore with purpose and curiosity.

 “As a woman in science, I feel increasingly fortunate and grateful to have the opportunities I do to explore remote corners of the planet, something once accessible only to men,” Santangelo said.
 “As women, we have within our chromosomes the ability to double the knowledge and power to make the world a better place.
 How cool is that?
 Explore with purpose, but don’t forget to be wonderfully curious and marvel at how amazing our world can be.”